swift-server/sswg/proposals/0008-swift-prometheus.md

 ## Maturity Justification

-The implementation has the full feature set required for production use and meets the minimum requirements set forth by the SSWG (except for the fact that I'm a 1 man army creating this library)
+The implementation has the full feature set required for production use and meets the minimum requirements set forth by the SSWG.

 ## Alternatives considered